-The LM43601 has a flexible and easy-to-use start up rate control pin: SS/TRK.
-The soft-start feature is to prevent inrush current impacting the LM43601 and its supply when power is first applied.
-Soft start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.
+The LM46000 has a flexible and easy-to-use start-up rate control pin: SS/TRK.
+The soft-start feature is there to prevent inrush current impacting the LM46000 and its supply when power is first applied.
+Soft-start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.

-The simplest way to use the device is to leave the SS/TRK pin open circuit.
-The LM43601 employs the internal soft-start control ramp and start-up to the regulated output voltage in 4.1 ms typically.
+The simplest way to use the device is to leave the SS/TRK pin open circuit or floating.
+The LM46000 employs the internal soft-start control ramp and starts up to the regulated output voltage in 4.1 ms typically.

 In applications with a large amount of output capacitors, or higher V{OUT} , or other special requirements, the soft-start time can be extended by connecting an external capacitor C{SS} from SS/TRK pin to AGND.
-Extended soft-start time further reduces the supply current needed to charge up output capacitors and supply any output loading.
+Extended soft-start time further reduces the supply current required to charge up output capacitors and supply any output loading.
 An internal current source ($I{SSC} = 2.2 \,\mu\text{A}$) charges C{SS} and generates a ramp from 0 V to V{FB} to control the ramp-up rate of the output voltage.
+V{FB} value is typically 1 V, and therefore it is not mentioned in the Equation 2.
 For a desired soft-start time t{SS} , the capacitance for C{SS} can be found by:

-$$C{SS} = I{SSC} \times t{SS}$$ (2)
+$$C{SS} = I{SSC} \times t{SS} \tag{2}$$

-The soft-start capacitor, C{SS} , is discharged by an internal FET when V{OUT} is shut down by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
-A large C{SS} capacitor takes a long time to discharge when ENABLE is toggled low.
-If ENABLE is toggled high again before the C{SS} is completely discharged, then the next resulting soft-start ramp follows the internal soft-start ramp.
-The output follows the ramp programmed by C{SS} only when the soft-start voltage reaches the leftover voltage on CSS.
-This behavior appears as if there are two slopes at start-up.
-If this is not acceptable by a certain application, a R-C low pass filter can be added to ENABLE to slow down the shutting down of VCC, which allows more time to discharge C{SS} .
+The soft-start capacitor C{SS} is discharged by an internal FET when V{OUT} is shut down by hiccup protection due to excessive load, temperature shutdown due to overheating or ENABLE = logic low.
+A large C{SS} capacitor takes a long time to discharge when EN is toggled low.
+If EN is toggled high again before the C{SS} is completely discharged, then the next resulting soft-start ramp follows the internal soft-start ramp.
+Only when the soft-start voltage reaches the leftover voltage on C{SS} , does the output follow the ramp programmed by C{SS} .
+This behavior looks as if there are two slopes at start-up.
+If this is not acceptable by a certain application, a R-C low-pass filter can be added to EN to slow down the shutting down of VCC, which allows more time to discharge C{SS} .

-The LM43601 is capable of start-up into prebiased output conditions.
-When the inductor current reaches zero, the LS switches turned off to avoid negative current conduction.
+The LM46001 is capable of start-up into prebiased output conditions.
+When the inductor current reaches zero, the LS switch is turned off to avoid negative current conduction.
 This operation mode is also called diode emulation mode.
 It is built-in by the DCM operation at light loads.
-With a prebiased output voltage, the LM43601 waits until the soft-start ramp allows regulation above the prebiased voltage.
-The device then follows the soft-start ramp to the regulation level.
+With a prebiased output voltage, the LM46001 waits until the soft-start ramp allows regulation above the prebiased voltage.
+It then follows the soft-start ramp to the regulation level.

-When an external voltage ramp is applied to the SS/TRK pin, the LM43601 FB voltage follows the external ramp if the ramp magnitude is lower than the internal soft-start ramp.
+When an external voltage ramp is applied to the SS/TRK pin, the LM46001 FB voltage follows the external ramp if the ramp magnitude is lower than the internal soft-start ramp.
 A resistor divider pair can be used on the external control ramp to the SS/TRK pin to program the tracking rate of the output voltage.
-The final external ramp voltage applied at the SS/TRK pin must not fall below 1.2 V to avoid abnormal operation.
+The final external ramp voltage applied at the SS/TRK pin must be above 1.2 V to avoid abnormal operation.

 Figure 37.
-Soft-Start Tracking External Ramp
+Soft Start Tracking External Ramp